Surjendud4/Bank-Loan-Report/README.md

 # OverView-Dashboard:
 CHARTS
-1. Monthly Trending by Issue Date
+1. Monthly Trending by Issue Date - To effectively pinpoint both seasonality patterns and enduring trends in lending activities.

-2. Regional Analysis by State
+2. Regional Analysis by State - To pinpoint regions exhibiting significant lending activity and evaluate regional disparities.

-3. Loan Term Analysis
+3. Loan Term Analysis - To enable the client to comprehend the distribution of loans across various durations.

-4. Employee Length Analysis
+4. Employee Length Analysis - To analyze how lending metrics are dispersed among borrowers with varying lengths of employment, facilitating assessment of the impact of employment history on loan applications.

-5. Loan Purpose Breakdown
+5. Loan Purpose Breakdown - To offer a visual breakdown of loan metrics based on the stated purposes of loans, enhancing understanding of the primary reasons borrowers seek financing.

-6. Home Ownership Analysis
+6. Home Ownership Analysis - To provide a hierarchical view of how home ownership influences loan applications and disbursements.

    ![Over View](https://github.com/Surjendud4/bank-loan-report/assets/168835348/f8e0b863-ade0-488a-85c3-ca228bb9e475)